Even if you’re new to land investing, you may have already heard that wetlands are a reason to be cautious about vacant land.

 You want to make sure that your mitigation will be equal to or greater in value to the portion of the wetland that you will destroy during your project.

-Even if you’re successful, maintenance will be significant.
+Even if you can build, maintenance will be significant.

 You can build on wetlands as long as they’re not jurisdictional, but that doesn’t mean you won’t be fighting an uphill battle.